xlab-uiuc/slooo/README.md

-# slooo: The DepFast Fail-slow Injection Testing Infrastructure
+# slooo: A Fail-slow Fault Injection Testing Infra

-This is a new repo for the depfast slow-injection testing infrastructure.
-It will be a new build from scratch.

-The old code can be found at: https://github.com/WolfDOS/depfast-inj

 The goal of this project is to build a generic, reusable testing infrastructure that can be effectively used for any distributed systems (we can start from Raft or other consensus systems), rather than a bunch of ad hoc scripts.